 Paid employment can provide financial independence and money to help with the cost of caring.
 It can also provide opportunities for developing enjoyable social contacts and friendships, and greater self-esteem.
-But working and caring can be challenging so you will need to get the balance right.
+But working and being a carer can be challenging so you will need to get the balance right.

 If you still work but are finding it increasingly hard to continue, you may want to talk to your employer, depending on the relationship you have with them and how supportive you feel they may be.
 They may, in fact, have policies in place to support carers.
 An understanding employer can make a huge difference to your ability to cope and decision to continue working.
 Some of the options that may be considered to enable you to continue working are: